iacreatorcar/iacreatorcar/README.md

 - 👋 Hi, I’m @carmine dalise
 - 👀 I’m interested in multimedia and Web Design
 - 🌱 I’m currently learning on web developer ful stack
-- 💞️ I’m looking to collaborate Always passionate about technology and networks,
+- 💞️ I’m looking to collaborate Always passionate about technology and networks
 - experience on board cruise ships as as chief technician and multimedia technical supervisor. a path where training is always evolving and making